 - Once the cakes are cooled, please them onto a plate/container that will fit into your freezer, cover with cling film/foil and freeze for a minimum of an hour.>This makes the next steps easier!

 - Add the butter and icing sugar to a bowl.
 Whisk until smooth.
 This will take at least 1 min. >It should be paler and fluffy!

 - Slice each cake into 3 pieces. >I use a sharp, serrated knife for this and slice in a sawing action to make sure the cake doesn't fall apart.
 If it does, don't worry too much as they'll be covered in chocolate!

-- Add a layer of buttercream in between each piece and sandwich them back together.>I find it easiest to use a piping bag, you might want to do it like this with a small nozzle.
+- Add a layer of buttercream in between each piece and sandwich them back together.>If you're good with a piping bag, you might want to do it like this with a small nozzle.
 If you're less confident, just use teaspoons.
-Put about 1 heaped tsp of buttericing onto the spoon and use another spoon or your finger to push it off onto the cake. >My top tip is DON'T try to overfill it or make these too perfect, the more you play around with it, the more the cakes will crumble and just make a mess.
+Put about 1 heaped tsp of buttericing onto the spoon and use another spoon or your finger to push it off onto the cake.>My top tip is DON'T try to overfill it or make these too perfect, the more you play around with it, the more the cakes will crumble and just make a mess.
 You can see how rough mine are – that will be fine!!!

 Coat your cakes in chocolate

 - BEFORE WE START THIS SECTION, READ THE NOTES AT THE BOTTOM (a and b)

 - Place a sheet of tin foil over a plate late/something flat that will fit in the fridge